Housefull 5: Plot

 While Batuk naps by the cell door, they snatch his keys and escape.
 The men attempt to dispose of Ranjeet's body while the women crawl through air vents to destroy DNA evidence.
 While in the lab—turned morgue—the wives witness Bedi coming in and acting suspiciously.
-He rummages through the dead doctor’s pockets, wipes his fingerprints from the door handles, and exits hastily.
-Convinced he’s the killer, the women secretly record him on their phones.
-Meanwhile, the men carry Ranjeet’s body to another room and hide the body in a wardrobe, but it accidentally gets swapped with Bedi’s corpse, shot in the head hidden in the same wardrobe.
+He rummages through the dead doctor's pockets, wipes his fingerprints from the door handles, and exits hastily.
+Convinced he's the killer, the women secretly record him on their phones.
+Meanwhile, the men carry Ranjeet's body to another room and hide the body in a wardrobe, but it accidentally gets swapped with Bedi's corpse, shot in the head hidden in the same wardrobe.

 Baba and Bhiddu, two suspended London police officers, arrive hoping to solve the murder to regain their positions.
 They find clues pointing toward the real killer, but before they can act, Sameer is murdered, and the allegation falls onto Baba and Bhiddu, who are imprisoned.
 Their former boss, Interpol officer Daghdu arrives, shares investigation files with suspects, and promises to reveal the killer the next day.
-That night, a masked assailant sneaks into Daghdu’s cabin to stab him, only to plunge the knife into a decoy dummy.
+That night, a masked assailant sneaks into Daghdu's cabin to stab him, only to plunge the knife into a decoy dummy.
 Daghdu and Julius spring out from hiding to confront the assailant.

 The film features two alternate endings revealing different killers:

 Housefull 5A Ending: The masked attacker is revealed to be Dev, who claims he is innocent.
 But when a second masked figure arrives, stabs Dev and flees, the truth emerges: Dev staged the stabbing as part of his scheme.
 While Daghdu fights Dev, Julius, along with the others, and Baba and Bhiddu, who Daghdu released from jail prior, chase the other killer into the ship's engine room, who is revealed to Jalbushan.
-He, along with Dev, whom he joined hands with, orchestrated the entire inheritance fraud to gain Ranjeet's fortune.
+He, along with Dev, who joined hands with him, orchestrated the entire inheritance fraud to gain Ranjeet's fortune.
 The doctor was killed after he had spotted Dev swapping the DNA samples, Bedi was killed when he found evidence on the doctor's body that pointed to him and confronted him, and Sameer was killed for having witnessed the crime.

 Housefull 5B Ending: The same killer, Jalbushan, is caught, but the true mastermind instead is Maya, the cunning CFO.
-Strangled by gambling debts, Maya plotted the murders to funnel Ranjeet’s fortune into her hands.
+Strangled by gambling debts, Maya plotted the murders to funnel Ranjeet's fortune into her hands.

 As chaos engulfs the engine room, the real Jolly; Jalal, finally arrives.
-Jalal declares he doesn’t need his father’s fortune, as he himself owns a £169 billion fortune.
+Jalal declares he doesn't need his father's fortune, as he himself owns a £169 billion fortune.
 He offers to split the £69 billion inheritance among everyone present.
-The film closes as Julius weds Sasikala, Jalabuddin marries Kaanchi, Dev/Maya and Jalbushan are arrested, Zara marries Jalal, and Baba and Bhiddu are reinstated as cops by Daghdu.
+The film closes as Julius marries Sasikala, Jalabuddin marries Kaanchi, Dev/Maya and Jalbushan are arrested, Zara marries Jalal, and Baba and Bhiddu are reinstated as cops by Daghdu.